markbaaijens/rpmusicserver/README.md

 #### Viewing backup-data on the usbbackup-disk
 In case of a server-based backup, your backup will be made to a separate backup-disk.
 You can view the data on this disk, either online or offline:

 * for viewing _online_, the backup-disk has to be attached to the Pi.
-Simply point your file explorer to `smb://rpms/Backup` and than you can view all the files on that disk.
+Simply point your file explorer to `smb://rpms/Backup` and then you can view all the files on that disk.
 * for viewing _offline_, the backup-disk has to be attached to your own PC or laptop.
 The backup-disk is formatted as ext4 so this format is natively supported on Linux, thus being plug-and-play.
 Windows however requires additional drivers for viewing ext-drives.
 And worse, MacOS does NOT support ext4 at all! (despite extX being open-source/open-standard).

 ### Remote backup